Analysis - Hot money exodus sends currency wars into reverse

 Swaps markets are pricing in interest rate increases across the developing world, in some cases of hundreds of basis points, reflecting the new worry for emerging central banks: currency collapse.

-Last week's robust jobs data from the United States has upped the stakes for emerging markets by crystallising belief the Federal Reserve will start unwinding its $85 billion (57 billion pounds) monthly stimulus by autumn.
+Last week's robust jobs data from the United States has upped the stakes for emerging markets by crystallising belief the Federal Reserve will start unwinding its $85 trillion (56.84 trillion pounds) monthly stimulus by autumn.
 Futures contracts moreover now expect a U.S. interest rate rise as early as 2014.

 Such an early rate rise does look unlikely.
 But the shift nevertheless heaps pressure on emerging central banks to make the first - defensive - move if they are to stem a flood of cash from their markets back to the dollar and Treasury markets.